The French Development Agency, the Fondation de France, the Principality of Monaco

 Exchange workshops brought together aid actors on the themes of localization, the security-development nexus and partnerships between humanitarian and private actors.

-This component aims to improve the integration of environmental dimensions into humanitarian programmes and to support organizations in their implementation.
+This component aims to improve the integration of environmental considerations into humanitarian programmes and to help organisations implement environmentally-friendly programmes.

-Thanks to the involvement of the Humanitarian Environment Network, exchanges and debates are regularly organised.
-Summary sheets are produced at the end of these meetings (use of solar energy in the humanitarian response, ecological cookers, etc.).
+Exchanges and debates are regularly organised via the Humanitarian Environment Network.
+Factsheets are produced at the end of these meetings (use of solar energy in the humanitarian response, ecological cookers, etc.).

-A study on the environmental impact of forced migration resulted in two case studies in Lebanon and Cameroon.
-Another takes as an example the consideration of environmental issues at Humanity & Inclusion in order to analyse in more detail what is actually happening within an NGO.
+A study on the environmental impact of forced migration included case studies in Lebanon and Cameroon.
+Another study focused on how environmental issues are taken into consideration at Humanity & Inclusion as a way of analyzing the concrete measures being taken within an NGO.

 Quality of humanitarian action

-The challenge of this theme is to support the actors in the sector in their reflections and commitments to improve the quality and accountability of aid.
+This part of the project involves accompanying aid organisations in adopting the ideas and commitments that are needed to improve the quality and accountability of aid.

-In this context, the Quality COMPASS has been updated to reflect developments in the sector, including the Core Humanitarian Standard (CHS).
-Training sessions are regularly offered to address quality and accountability management issues, methods and tools.
+As such, the Quality COMPASS has been updated to include developments in the sector such as the Core Humanitarian Standard (CHS).
+Training sessions are also regularly organised dealing with quality and accountability management issues, methods and tools.

 The project include activities such as conducting studies, organising and facilitating discussion platforms, updating and developing tools and methods to evaluate and improve humanitarian action, and running training courses to increase and share knowledge.